 Sensory play is being utilised more than ever before in a range of scenarios and settings, as many adopt a more proactive stance in empowering and facilitating children to use their sense to develop a variety of skills at the beginning of their life journey.
 We love that Creative Play gets to be a part of supporting that journey, with a variety of high-quality sensory play items that are designed and created in-house.

+We ensure the highest levels of thought and care go into each of the items we create, with details on the benefits of sensory play items available here.
+We guarantee that any item you receive will look fantastic, offer lasting quality and also be very competitively priced, giving the very best to your home, school or nursery.
 We’re highly passionate about sensory play and we’d love to talk to you about how we can support your children with their sensory play needs.
 We love to see young people learning and enjoying themselves with our equipment, and our team are more than happy to chat with you by phone or email today.

 For more information on any of the products mentioned above, call us today on 01244 375627 where one of our friendly and helpful advisors can answer any questions you may have, or you can visit our website www.creativeplayuk.com.
-Alternatively, you can email us at firstname.lastname@example.org.
+Alternatively, email us at firstname.lastname@example.org.